-- 1. That holding by-laws may be passed to achieve orderly development and ensure that policies of this Plan are implemented. - 2-1.
-To utilize holding by-laws to prevent development from occurring in accordance with the underlying land use designation policies and the applicable underlying zone until the Township is satisfied that certain conditions have been met, enabling the zoning to be conditionally approved while certain technical or other matters are still being confirmed. - 3.2.
+- 1. That holding by-laws may be passed to achieve orderly development and ensure that policies of this Plan are implemented. - 2.
+To utilize holding by-laws to prevent development from occurring in accordance with the underlying land use designation policies and the applicable underlying zone until the Township is satisfied that certain conditions have been met, enabling the zoning to be conditionally approved while certain technical or other matters are still being confirmed. - 3.
 That the specific requirements for the lifting of the holding provision to allow development in accordance with the underlying zoning shall be set out within or by amendment to the zoning by-law.

-- 4.3.
-That holding symbols may be used to control development for matters including but not limited to: - a.
-Provision of municipal services; - b.a.
-Management of development phasing/progression; - e.b.
-The provision of adequate service or road infrastructure and works; - d.c.
-Land assembly/consolidation; - e.d.
-Installation or approval of measures to mitigate noise, vibration or other impacts; - f.e.
-Confirming or remediating environmental contamination; - g.f.
-Completion of the division of land through a plan of subdivision and/or execution of development agreements; - h.g.
-Completion of site plan approval or approval of a site plan in principle; - i.h.
+- 4. That holding symbols may be used to control development for matters including but not limited to: - a.
+Provision of municipal services; - b.
+Management of development phasing/progression; - c.
+The provision of adequate service or road infrastructure and works; - d.
+Land assembly/consolidation; - e.
+Installation or approval of measures to mitigate noise, vibration or other impacts; - f.
+Confirming or remediating environmental contamination; - g.
+Completion of the division of land through a plan of subdivision and/or execution of development agreements; - h.
+Completion of site plan approval or approval of a site plan in principle; and - i.
 Other compliance with the policies of this Plan or other requirements.